strike978/matchscope/README.md

 ### Step 1: Authentication Setup

 1. Log into your AncestryDNA account in a web browser
-2. Go to the Ancestry homepage: `https://www.ancestry.com/`
+2. Go to the **Matches** section of Ancestry.com: https://www.ancestry.com/discoveryui-matches/
 3. Open browser Developer Tools (F12)
 4. Go to the **Network** tab
 5. Refresh the page
-6. Click any authenticated request (such as one to `/api/navheaderdata/v1/header/data/user`)
+6. Click any request in the list that shows a `cookie` header in the Headers section
 7. In the **Headers** section, find the `cookie` header and copy its entire value
 8. Paste the cookie string into the MatchScope app's cookie box